isomerpages/csa-sicw1/pages/FAQs.md

 **8. Am I required to wear a mask during the event?**
 <br>In line with the Singapore government’s advisory, mask-wearing is not required except in healthcare settings.
 However, do practise good personal hygiene and wear a mask if you are unwell.
 <br><br><br>
-*Information is accurate at time of publication*
+*Information is accurate as of 20th July 2023*